 Cardiovascular disease or CVD encompasses stroke, heart and blood vessel diseases.
-In 2016, an average of 22 Australians died from a heart attack each day; this is equivalent to one death from a heart attack every 66 minutes.
+In 2016, an average of 22 Australians died from a heart attack each day due to Coronary heart disease and atherosclerosis; this is equivalent to one death from a heart attack every 66 minutes.

 Getting diagnosed with a heart ailment can be a frustrating experience.
 You never know when the advancing age takes its toll, or you discover that hidden genetic trait that led you to develop a heart ailment at an early age!